 - In low light conditions, human eyes lose most color vision and are able to separate only objects that are either lighter or darker than their background; also, in low-light conditions, depth perception is lost.

-- At night, ambient light reflects off the water or mist and can blind or confuse operators.
+- At night, ambient light reflects off the water.
+Mist and reflections can blind or confuse operators.

 - Navigation lights of other boats can be difficult to discern from shore lights.

-- Eliminate distractions by keeping entertainment devices (stereos, computer games, TVs, etc.) and passenger conversations away from the helm.
+- Eliminate distractions by keeping entertainment devices and passenger conversations away from the helm.